Nheko-Reborn/nheko/README.md

 ### Releases

-Releases for Linux (AppImage), macOS (disk image) & Windows (x64 installer) can be found in the [Github releases](https://github.com/Nheko-Reborn/nheko/releases).
+Releases for Linux (AppImage), macOS (disk image) & Windows (x64 installer) can be found in the [GitHub releases](https://github.com/Nheko-Reborn/nheko/releases).

 ### Repositories